Another Girl, Another Planet

-"Another Girl, Another Planet" is a song by English rock band the Only Ones.
+"Another Girl, Another Planet" is a song by the English rock band the Only Ones.
 It is the second track on their debut studio album, The Only Ones, released in 1978.
 The song is the band's most successful and has since been covered by several other performers.

 Recording

-It was recorded on a 16-track analogue Studer tape machine and an ex-Steve Marriott Helios mixing console at Escape Studios, a residential facility in Egerton, Kent, England, by engineer and producer John Burns, assisted by Jennifer Maidman, and later worked on and mixed at Basing Street Studios by Robert Ash.
+It was recorded on a 16-track analogue Studer tape machine and an ex-Steve Marriott Helios mixing console at Escape Studios, a residential facility in Egerton, Kent, by engineer and producer John Burns, assisted by Ian Maidman, and later worked on and mixed at Basing Street Studios by Robert Ash.

 Chart performance

 The track was not a chart hit upon its initial release in 1978.
-Its first chart appearance was 7 June 1981at No. 44, for one week, on the New Zealand chart.
+Its first chart appearance was 7 June 1981, at No. 44, for one week, on the New Zealand chart.
 It was re-released in the UK in January 1992, backed with "Pretty in Pink" by the Psychedelic Furs to promote the compilation album, Sound of the Suburbs, and appeared in the UK Singles Chart for two weeks, peaking at No. 57.

 Recognition

-AllMusic describes it as "Arguably, the greatest rock single ever recorded".
+Andy Claps of AllMusic describes it as "Arguably, the greatest rock single ever recorded".

 The song was placed at number 18 in John Peel's all-time Festive Fifty millennium edition.
 Playing it in 1980's Festive Fifty, he introduced it as an "artful little caprice".
 In March 2005, Q magazine placed the song at number 83 in its list of the 100 Greatest Guitar Tracks.